ipfs/ipfs-docs/docs/concepts/privacy.md

 ### Using Tor

-If you're familiar with [Tor](https://www.torproject.org/), using the Tor browser and an IPFS-Tor gateway is a way to retrieve content from IPFS directly over Tor protocol.
-You can learn more about this experimental method in the [IPFS Primer](https://dweb-primer.ipfs.io/avenues-for-access/tor-gateways).
-If you're more adventurous and comfortable with the command line, you may also wish to try [running IPFS over Tor transport](https://dweb-primer.ipfs.io/avenues-for-access/tor-transport) by configuring your node's settings.
+If you're familiar with [Tor](https://www.torproject.org/) and comfortable with the command line, you may wish to try [running IPFS over Tor transport](https://dweb-primer.ipfs.io/avenues-for-access/tor-transport) by configuring your node's settings.

 If you're a developer building on IPFS, it's worth noting that the global IPFS community continues to experiment with using Tor transport — see [this example from e-commerce organization OpenBazaar](https://github.com/OpenBazaar/go-onion-transport) — and there may already be an open-source codebase to help your own project achieve this.